xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

     cisco@server1:/home/cisco#
     </code></pre></div>

-2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR, notice that a wildcard (\*) is used in the Common Name (CN) field.
+2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR, notice that a wildcard (\*) is used for the subject name of the certificate.
-    <div class="highlighter-rouge"><pre class="highlight"><code>
-    cisco@server1:/home/cisco# cat routers.lab.conf
+    <div class="highlighter-rouge"><pre class="highlight"><code>cisco@server1:/home/cisco# cat routers.lab.conf
     distinguished_name = req_distinguished_name
     req_extensions = req_ext
     prompt = no